Kaszub09/abapEasyDev/README.md

 via https://github.com/abapGit/abapGit

 # modules
+Most modules are independent.
+Some may depend on each other or on https://github.com/Kaszub09/abapEasyALV.

 | Module | Description |
 | - | - |
 | Change document | Create change document entry directly from code, without SCD0 |